opencord/kubernetes-service/docs/kubernetes-service.md

     - `name`.
 Name of the service.
 - `ServicePort`.
 ServicePort maps a port contained in the Service's pods to an external port that is visible on nodes.
 Currently this is implemented within the Kubernetes Service as a Kubernetes NodePort, though additional implementations (LoadBalancer, etc) will become available in the future.

-## Pull Steps ##

-The Kubernetes synchronizer implements a Pull Step that will look for externally-created pods and create objects in the XOS data model.
-The primary object created is `KubernetesServiceInstance`, with one of these objects created for each pod.
-Dependent objects will be created as necessary.
-For example, since the pod likely belongs to a Kubernetes controller, then a `Slice` will automatically be created.
-Since the `Slice` needs to be located within a `TrustDomain`, then a `TrustDomain` will automatically be created.

-## Creating Kubernetes Objects in XOS ##
+## Example Python - Creating Kubernetes Objects in XOS ##

-An XOS Service can leverage the Kubernetes Service to creates Kubernetes resources on behalf of the XOS Service.
-An example of this is a `SimpleExampleService` service.
-To create a Kubernetes Service, it's suggested you create the following XOS Objects:
+An XOS Service can leverage the Kubernetes Service to create Kubernetes resources on behalf of the XOS Service.
+An example of this is the `SimpleExampleService` service.
+To create a Kubernetes-based Service, it's suggested you create the following XOS Objects:

 - `TrustDomain`
 - `Slice`